 We can assist you whether there is a dispute over assets or a whether a simple negotiation or mediation process is required.
 We understand everybody’s situation is different ensuring we personalise advice and pathways as much as possible.

+The Family Law Act covers Defacto couples who have dependent children together which are taken to the Federal Magistrates Court and The Family court.
 In this case, the court will consider the children to be the responsibility of both parents including all parental duties, irrespectively of separation matters or new partnerships.

 What you can expect from us

 We’re a smaller family law firm with the expertise of a large one meaning you receive the same quality legal advice without the hefty fees, commissions and hourly rates.

 At Minors Family Law, we’re essentially people helping people.
 When we commit to you as a client, we’re right by your side until your case is finalised and we achieve a result.